Fostering Enterprise Conversations Around Data on Collaboration Platforms: Co-design Workshop

 \textit{Before a session}, we asked each participant to prepare one or two \textit{`takeaway'} statements reflecting the state of one of their dashboards that would be representative of something they would share on Slack.
 Two participants could not share their dashboard content with us as it contained sensitive customer information, so they used a representative publicly-available dashboard familiar to them.

-\textit{During a session}, each participant co-designed a low-fidelity dashboard snapshot with us to complement their takeaway statement.
+\textit{During a session}, each participant co-designed a low-fidelity data artifact with us to complement their takeaway statement.
 They first described how they formulated their takeaway statement, the scope of the dashboard content referenced by the statement, and whether they referenced any outside context not provided in the dashboard itself.
-Next, we asked participants to rapidly wireframe a low-fidelity snapshot to support their takeaway statement.
-We used a Figma Jamboard~\cite{figma}, in which we provided an empty Slack interface along with preliminary design assets (\eg~text blocks, buttons).
+Next, we asked participants to rapidly wireframe a low-fidelity artifact to support their takeaway statement.
+We used a Figma Jamboard~\cite{figma}, in which we provided an empty Slack interface along with preliminary design assets (\eg~text blocks, buttons) so as to better situate their data artifacts as a part of a conversation.
 While we encouraged them to use Jamboard features (\eg~drawing, sticky notes), we asked them to describe their desired design and its rationale when they struggled to articulate a detailed design themselves.
-We assisted by adding wireframe elements and our own notes based on their comments, as shown in \autoref{fig:workshop:example}B. We further instructed them not to be constrained by any current technological limitations of their tools.
-To prevent design fixation, we also provided glossary cards of potential snapshot interface elements.
+We assisted by adding wireframe elements and our own notes based on their comments, as shown in \autoref{fig:workshop:example}B.

+Given that our participants were not specialized in interface design, we provided materials to help them consider different design possibilities and avoid design fixation.
+To introduce a data artifact as interactive, dynamic, or non-visual content beyond a conventional static chart, hyperlink, or screenshot, we showed alternative formats like mini-dashboard, animated chart, and text-based summary to participants.
+We also provided glossary cards of potential interface elements.
+We further instructed them to imagine beyond any current technological limitations of their tools.

-After completing the wireframing activity, we asked several follow-up questions about the envisioned use of the snapshot.
-First, we asked about their expectations with regards to what would happen to their snapshots after sharing them on a collaboration platform, such as when data in the source dashboard was refreshed.
-Next, we asked about if and how they would monitor their audience's engagement with their snapshots.
-Lastly, we asked questions regarding the integration of snapshot authoring into current workflows and their present difficulties in sharing and browsing content shared on collaboration platforms.
+After completing the wireframing activity, we asked about the envisioned use of the data artifact they created.
+First, we asked about their expectations with regards to what would happen to their artifacts after sharing them on a collaboration platform, such as data updates to the source dashboard.
+Next, we asked about if and how they would monitor their audience's engagement with their artifacts.
+Lastly, we asked questions regarding the integration of data artifact authoring into current workflows and their present difficulties in sharing and browsing content shared on collaboration platforms.

-\textit{After a session}, we reconstructed participants' snapshot wireframes as medium-fidelity snapshot designs, thereby giving greater clarity to participants' design ideas. \autoref{fig:workshop:example}C illustrates an example of a medium-fidelity design.
+\textit{After a session}, we reconstructed participants' wireframes as medium-fidelity designs, giving greater clarity to participants' design ideas. \autoref{fig:workshop:example}C illustrates an example of a medium-fidelity design. \\